Metro lawmaker says more needs to be done to stop illegal street racers, takeovers - NewsBreak

 “There’s no point in it.
 You might have some gratification today.
 Think about how you’re going to feel — a look back on your life when you’re 60 or 70.
 Can be proud that you did that?”
 Holman said.

-Jones said that filing a new bill with stricter penalties is one of his top priorities.
+Jones told Seiden that filing a new bill with stricter penalties is one of his top priorities.
 He would like to see some of the misdemeanor charges be upgraded to felonies.

 ©2022 Cox Media Group